-It is the responsibility of the parents and carers of pupils with asthma to coordinate reviews with their health professionals.
+It is the responsibility of the parents and carers of pupils with asthma to coordinate reviews with their health professionals out with school.
 It is not the responsibility of the School Nurses to carry out asthma reviews.
-The nursing team should be informed of a pupil's asthma status and any current medications on entry to Dollar Academy, or upon diagnosis.
-Information should be updated if the condition or treatment changes.
+The School Nurses should be informed of a pupil's asthma status and any current medications on entry to Dollar Academy, or upon diagnosis.
+Information should be updated by a parent if the condition or treatment changes.
 A care plan must be provided.
-If the child does not have a the 'school asthma card' completed care plan, then must be https://shop.asthmaandlung.org.uk/products/school-asthma-card.
+If the child does not have a care plan, then the 'school asthma card' must be completed https://shop.asthmaandlung.org.uk/products/school-asthma-card .